 These moist Banana Muffins are muffins at their best with the sweetness of ripe bananas, the slight tang of sour cream, and a hint of spice from ground cinnamon and ginger.
 This easy muffin recipe is adapted from my banana bread recipe, but you can whip it up by hand (no mixer required).
-I even use a special baking method—a quick burst at 400°F for 5 minutes to create that lovely muffin top, followed by a gentler bake at 350°F. The result?
+The result?
 Muffins that are perfectly moist and tender.
 Plus they're the perfect grab-and-go breakfast or snack.

 Why You'll Make These Muffins Again and Again